shyamsundar055/Stats-App/README.md

+Country wise coronavirus(covid-19) statistics data to check number of active cases, deaths, recovered + World map(Visible only on medium and large screen devices).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was React Js, Bootstrap CSS, D3js and TopoJson for map geometries.

 ## Available Scripts